dougmalcolm/dougmalcolm.github.io/README.md

 ---

-We can also look directly at how each of these variables are correlated with rating:
+We can also look directly at how each of these three variables are correlated with rating:

 <img src="/assets/total_events.PNG">